raganwald/raganwald.github.com/_posts/2013-04-19-another-look-at-sequence.md

 }
 {% endhighlight %}

-Those calls to "maybe" ensure that if we get a `null` or `undefined` anywhere along the way, the result will be null or undefined without throwing exceptions.
-Despite that, it's exactly what we saw before, so we can write:
+Those calls to `maybe` ensure that if we get a `null` or `undefined` anywhere along the way, the result will be `null` or `undefined` without throwing exceptions.[^maybe] The overall form is as before, so we can write:

+[^maybe]: The `maybe` function decorates a function such that it is only called if its parameter is not null or undefined.

 {% highlight javascript %}
 var meetsMinimumBalanceRequirement = sequence( maybe( find ), maybe( getWith('balance') ),
-  maybe( exceedsMinimum ));
+  maybe( exceedsMinimum )
+);
 {% endhighlight %}

-Maybe isn't the only function decorator we might want to use with sequence. *Andand* and *oror* are similarly useful.
-Andand is a lot like "maybe" it is looking for *truthiness* rather than just existence.
+`maybe` isn't the only function decorator we might want to use with sequence. `andand` and `oror` are similarly useful.
+Where `maybe` guards against `null`, `andand` guards against falsiness, and `oror` guards against truthiness.

+Here's an example.
 Consider the way Ruby on Rails filters work: They are chained together, but if any of them return something "falsy," the entire chain is aborted.
-We can get the same effect like this
+We can get the same semantics with `andand`:

 {% highlight javascript %}
 sequence(